Iftekhar-Tasnim/informalBot_Discord/RAILWAY_DEPLOYMENT.md

-# 🚂 Railway Deployment Guide for InformalBot
+# 🚂 Railway Deployment Guide for Salamanca Informal Bot

-This guide will help you deploy your Discord bot to Railway and ensure it stays running 24/7.
+This guide will help you deploy your Salamanca Informal Bot to Railway and ensure it stays running 24/7.

 ## 🚀 Quick Deploy to Railway